Sylbris/Sylbris/README.md

 I've been doing web developement since I was 10.
 Graduated from Ariel university , with bachelores of Computer Science.
 Currently looking for my next challenge!

-- 👀 I’m interested in FullStack deveploment.
+- 👀 I’m interested mostly in backend deveploment, although I do occasionaly do some frontend.
 - 🌱 I’m currently learning React.js
 - 📫 How to reach me [LinkedIn](https://www.linkedin.com/in/dan-davydov/)